If your GP suspects you have acute cholecystitis, you will probably be admitted to hospital for treatment.

 As with a laparoscopic cholecystectomy, an open cholecystectomy will be carried out under general anaesthetic so you will not feel any pain during the procedure.
 The surgeon will make a large cut in your abdomen to remove your gallbladder.

-An open cholecystectomy is an effective method of treating acute cholecystitis, but it has a longer recovery time than laparoscopic cholecystectomy.
+An open cholecystectomy is an effective method of treating acute cholecystitis, but has a longer recovery time than laparoscopic cholecystectomy.
 Most people take about six weeks to recover from an open cholecystectomy.

-If your symptoms are severe or you are in poor health, your care team may decide that immediate surgery is too dangerous.
+If your symptoms are severe or you are in poor health, your care team may decide immediate surgery is too dangerous.

 The surgeon will use an ultrasound scan to guide a needle to the site of your gallbladder.
-The needle is then used to drain bile out of the gallbladder, which should help relieve any inflammation (swelling).
+The needle is then used to drain bile out of the gallbladder, which should help relieve inflammation (swelling).
 Once your symptoms improve, your gallbladder can be surgically removed.